mac-cain13/R.swift/Documentation/Ignoring.md

 ## Only run specific generators (exclude R.something)
 By default, R.swift runs all generators, for images, nibs, strings and many more.
 In some situations you may not want to generate R structs for all these types.
-You can choose to run only certain generators by adding a flag like this: `--generators image,string` to the call to https://github.com/mac-cain13/R.swift/blob/master/Documentation/Images/BuildPhaseExample.png
+You can choose to run only certain generators by adding a flag like this: `--generators image,string` to the call to the [Build Phase](https://github.com/mac-cain13/R.swift/blob/master/Documentation/Images/BuildPhaseExample.png)

 These are the available generators: